markhpc/hsbench/README.md

     initialize the buckets, put the objects, reput the objects, get the objects, and then delete the objects.
 The repeat flag will repeat this whole process the specified number of times.

+  - When performing bucket listings, many S3 storage systems limit the maximum number of keys returned to 1000 even if MaxKeys is set higher. hsbench will attempt to set MaxKeys to whatever value is passed via the "mk" flag, but it's likely that any values above 1000 will be ignored.
 ```

 ## Example Benchmark